mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-to-use-typescript-guide.md

 Maybe you caved and gave it a shot.
 Started playing with it.
 Maybe you hated it because it reminded you of Java.
 Maybe you got annoyed with how you couldn't be super productive right away.

-These were some of my initial sentiments when I first started with TypeScript.
+These were some of **my own initial sentiments** when I first started with TypeScript.

 I certainly didn't see the benefit... up until I started experiencing some really annoying stuff.
 Things like builds not failing when they should, buggy code and typos finding their way into production code somehow in addition to finding it increasingly challenging to express my designs in a really clean object-oriented way.

 9 months later into using TypeScript, I've built new features in Angular apps for clients, I began compiling [Univjobs](https://univjobs.ca)'s React / Redux front-end with TypeScript and ported all Univjobs' backend services to TypeScript from vanilla Node.js, refactoring mass amounts of code along the way.

-In this article, we'll take a look at some of the most common scenarios and projects and identify when it might be vital to use TypeScript, and when we could probably just do without it and  stick to vanilly JS.
+In this article, we'll take a look at some of the most common scenarios and identify when it might be vital to use TypeScript, and when we could probably just do without it and stick to vanilla JS.

 ****